nycmeshnet/meshforms/README.md

 # Testing

+> [!WARNING]
+> Make sure you run playwright from the root of the repo, otherwise you will get some
+> errors about invalid URLs.

 We use `playwright` to do integration tests.
 You can run them with the following instructions:

 1. Setup a dev instance of [meshdb](https://github.com/nycmeshnet/meshdb)